matthew-andrews/workshop-making-it-work-offline/01-offline-todo/01-scaffolding/README.md

-# Scaffolding The Application And Opening A Database
+# Scaffolding the application

-We will create the following files in a single directory:
+we will create the following files in a single directory:

 - `/index.html`
 - `/application.js`